riverrun/comeonin/README.md

 For users of Ubuntu, or any other Debian-based distro, we recommend downloading erlang from [erlang solutions](https://www.erlang-solutions.com/downloads/download-erlang-otp), as the version of erlang in the repositories is usually quite old.

-## Status

-The bcrypt implementation is based on the latest OpenBSD version, which fixed a small issue that affected some passwords longer than 72 characters.
-It has been thoroughly tested in a development environment, but it has not had much testing in production.

-Comeonin has been tested on Linux, OS X and FreeBSD, but it has not been tested on Windows.
-If you have any problems with the build, please let us know.

 ## License